ALLERGY RESOURCES

 At the end of every month on Twitter I tweet about what the top 5 most searched pages were on my blog.
 The results are always very interesting – to me at least!
 Remember with this information that my site is not well ranked for the top 14 allergens, so the top searches will be for the most searched UNCOMMON food allergies.
 I think this is useful information especially for other allergy bloggers – you can really see what topics people are searching out.

-The top 5 most popular posts in February 2024 were...
+The top 5 most popular pages in October 2024 were...

 1 – Salicylates – Salicylates are natural chemicals produced by fruit and vegetables as a defence mechanism against insects and disease.
-They can cause food intolerance and worsening asthma symptoms.

 3 – Dates – Dates contain profilin proteins, but can cause gastrointestinal problems as they are high in histamine, salicylates, sulphites and FODMAP.